Shoulder

 The majority of shoulder dislocations are easily diagnosed by a physiotherapist or doctor.

-The story of injury and the characteristic deformity is diagnostic.
+The story of injury and the characteristic deformity are diagnostic.
 However, an X-ray is essential to look for associated fractures.
-Sometimes CT scan is necessary to identify fractures which are not shown on ordinary X-rays.
-Magnetic resonance imaging is needed for those who plan to have surgery as a 'road map'.
+Sometimes, a CT scan is necessary to identify fractures not shown on ordinary X-rays.
+Magnetic resonance imaging is needed for those planning surgery as a 'road map'.

 Treatments for dislocated shoulders